X3I/poketwo.com/_pages/locations/cinnabar-volcano.md

 ---
-permalink: /locations/cinnibar-volcano
+permalink: /locations/cinnabar-volcano
 image: /img/logo.png
 description: >
   Although the prettiest Volcano on the Island, you cannot get into it.
 ---

-# Cinnibar Volcano
+# Cinnabar Volcano

 Although the prettiest Volcano on the Island, you cannot get into it.